Top 10 Best Cities in the United States

 I love Haight and Ashbury and Union Square.
 I LOVE THE SF GIANTS!
 The weather's generally the same year-round.
 It's awesome for day trips and overnighters with groups of friends.

-I don't know if it's just because I'm from Philly, but something about it gives me such a good feel.
-You're not totally clustered like in New York, but the surrounding skyscrapers of Center City give NYC vibes.
+I don't know if it's just because I'm from Philadelphia, but something about it gives me such a good feel.
+You're not totally clustered like in New York, but the surrounding skyscrapers of Center City give New York City vibes.

-Philly has everything NYC has but on a smaller scale: skyscrapers, parks, museums, downtown shopping, good restaurants/bars.
+Philly has everything NYC has but on a smaller scale: skyscrapers, parks, museums, downtown shopping, and good restaurants and bars.
 No astronomical taxes, no huge crowds, a train system that actually works, affordable living, and friendlier people too.
-Philadelphia is the United States' number 1, in my opinion.
+Philadelphia is the United States' number one, in my opinion.

 8 Washington, D.C.